AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 #### Axis camera event setup

-Now it is time to setup a HTTPS recipient to the AWS API Gateway and an event that is used as a trigger when an image should be uploaded.
+Now it is time to setup a HTTPS recipient to the Amazon API Gateway and an event that is used as a trigger when an image should be uploaded.

 1. In the camera navigate to **System** > **Events**.
-2. In the **Recipients** tab click the plus sign to add the API Gateway recipient URL.
+2. In the **Recipients** tab click the plus sign to add the Amazon API Gateway recipient URL.
     > **Note** Username and password is not needed here, the authentication is handled via the access token `accessToken` that you will enter in the **Rules** section under **Custom CGI parameters**.
 3. In the **Rules** tab click the plus sign to add a new rule.
-    - Select an condition for when to send an image to Amazon S3.
+    - Select a condition for when to send an image to Amazon S3.
 E.g. **AXIS Object Analytics: Scenario x**.
     - Set post buffer to 1 second and the **Maximum images** to 1.
     - Add the `accessToken` under **Custom CGI parameters**.
 E.g. `accessToken=abcdefghijklmnopqrstuvxyz123`